 Select wines

-NOTE: this review has been identified as needing a *major* update including tasting notes for current release wines and other newer vintages.
-We hope to taste again sometime in 2024 or 2025.
+NOTE: this review has been identified as needing a *major* update including tasting notes for current release wines and other vintages.
+We hope to taste again sometime in 2026 or 2027.

 —

 Barbour Wines are distributed direct through their mailing list and their website.
-You can find their wines locally at 750 Wines in St. Helena.
+You can find their wines locally sometimes at ACME Wines in St. Helena.
 You may taste Barbour’s current release at Revana Winery (north of the town of St. Helena), by prior appointment only.
-For more information visit: https://barbourwines.com
+Select vintages are often available through a variety of online retailers including Wine Spectrum, WineBid and K&L Wine Merchants.
+For more information or to join their mailing for access to purchase wine, please visit: https://barbourwines.com

 Leave a Reply